rydmike/flex_color_scheme/INSIDE.md

-* The `BottomNavigationBarThemeData` uses color scheme primary color for the selected item.
-Flutter defaults to secondary color.
-Primary color is a design used on iOS by default for the bottom navigation bar.
-We agree and think it looks better as the default choice for apps.
+* The `BottomNavigationBarThemeData` uses color scheme primary color for the selected item in both light and dark theme mode.
+Flutter default uses primary in light mode, but default to secondary color in dark mode.
+Primary color is a design used on iOS by default for the bottom navigation bar in both theme modes.
+We agree and think it looks better as the default choice for apps in both theme modes.

 * Default `tooltipTheme` in Flutter is currently a bit flawed on desktop